spack/spack/lib/spack/docs/tutorial_basics.rst

   [+] /home/ubuntu/test/spack/opt/spack/linux-ubuntu16.04-x86_64/clang-3.8.0-2ubuntu4/openssl-1.0.2k-ufruk7kj2fz3oupuat2jbgc2y7hg37vy

 Packages can also be referred to from the command line by their package hash.
-Using the ``spack find -lf`` command earlier we saw that the hash of our optimized installation of zlib (``cppflags="-O3"``) began with ``64mns5m``.
+Using the ``spack find -lf`` command, we saw that the hash of our optimized installation of zlib (``cppflags="-O3"``) began with ``64mns5m``.
 We can now explicitly build with that package without typing the entire spec, by using the ``/`` sigil to refer to it by hash.
-As with other tools like git, you do not need to specify an *entire* hash on the command line.
+As with other tools like Git, you do not need to specify an *entire* hash on the command line.
 You can specify just enough digits to identify a hash uniquely.
-If a hash prefix is ambiguous (i.e., two or more installed packages share the prefix) then spack will report an error.
+If a hash prefix is ambiguous (i.e., two or more installed packages share the prefix) then Spack will report an error.

 .. code-block:: console